CloudCannon/documentation/src/_docs/syncing/publishing.md

 1. Make changes to site
 2. Create a *Publish Request*
-3. Review the request, along with any checks from the GitHub Status API
+3. Review the request, along with any checks from the GitHub Status API (if using GitHub)
 3. **Publish** or **Close** the request

 > **Publish** merges the changes into the publish branch, while **Close** cancels the *Publish Request*.
 Changes made are not reversed after closing a *Publish Request*.